MarelGuy/Jay/Updates/MAY.md

 ## 2022-05-09

 Well, yeah I didn't work on the loops because I found some bugs, nothing much tho, I'll start working on the loops now.

+## 2022-05-11

+Hey there, today I finished the for loop and the while loop.
+They are kind of a mix between some syntaxes, I might change them.
+I also need to change the bnf, it's not accurate anymore.
+But we have some news today.
+My idea was to have a JIT interpreter and a compiler, but seeing how things are going, I think that it's not necessary.
+What I mean is: we don't need an interpreter, we can just use the compiler to compile the code and run it.
+There one thing tho, the interpreter won't be scrapped, instead it'll be an idea for the future.
+Also, since the parser is getting some good pacing, I must start a sub-project with LLVM-IR.
+The main project will be halted, and I'll update only a few bugs while working on this sub-project.
+It's a calculator, and I'll compile basic expressions, that includes parsing and lexing of course.
+We'll be using Inkwell, a rust-llvm wrapper, wish me luck!